112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 ### Work and Laziness

-49

-"Why do they knock! of tcoric for two to three home ever y day
+<div id="49"><em>49.
+"Why do they knock off work for two to three hours every day?"</em></div>

-They keep their stores open two to three hours late r than we do .
-(They did when there were things to sell ;
-there's no point in keeping a store open if the shelves ar e bate. )
+They keep their stores open two to three hours later than we do.
+(They did when there were things to sell; there's no point in keeping a store open if the shelves are bare.)

-The long lunch hour is a custom which is not confine d to France .
-It is found in It-aly= , Spain, the Balkans and many parts of Germany .
-It is a custom we find annoyin g because it interferes with our comfort (as tourists) and because it differs from our way of doing things .
+The long lunch hour is a custom which is not confined to France.
+It is found in Italy, Spain, the Balkans and many parts of Germany.
+It is a custom we find annoying because it interferes with our comfort (as tourists) and because it differs from our way of doing things.

-The average Frenchman maintains that a lunch eate n at leisure is a lot better than a chicken-salad-on-toas t gobbled down at a drugstore counter . "‘I e take time t o live as well as work, " one Frenchman said .
+The average Frenchman maintains that a lunch eaten at leisure is a lot better than a chicken-salad-on-toast gobbled down at a drugstore counter.
+"We take time to live as well as work," one Frenchman said.

-The,shortage of food, the high cost of restaurant meals , and the fact . that only a few factories run messes make s it necessary for the average Frenchman today to go hom e for his lunch .
+The shortage of food, the high cost of restaurant meals, and the fact that only a few factories run messes makes it necessary for the average Frenchman today to go _home_ for his lunch.

-'50 " The French spend all their three at_ these sates .
-They
-i fist sit around drinking instead of work .ting . "
+<div id="50"><em>50.
+"The French spend all their time at these cafés.
+They just sit around drinking instead of working."</em></div>

-The same people don't sit at the cafes all day .
-Watch them come and go .
-They worked before they sat clow n and they gy to wail. after they leave .
-Many business negotiations are carried on at a cafe ; and many busines s deals are concluded there .
+The same people don't sit at the cafés all day.
+Watch them come and go.
+They worked before they sat down and they go to work after they leave.
+Many business negotiations are carried on at a café; and many business deals are concluded there.

-We Americans don't approve of the cafe custom .
-We don't approve of a . leisurely lunch tour, All this mean s is that the French custom is different from ours .
+We Americans don't approve of the café custom.
+We don't approve of a leisurely lunch hour.
+All this means is that the French custom is different from ours.

-The cafe is something we just don't have in the States .
-It isn't a . bar.
-It isn't• a saloon .
-Its more like a club .
-It's the place a man can get away from a erorcded home .
-It's the place he call meet his friends .
-Its the place a man tames his girl or wife and family -- to have coffee (when they used to have coffee! . beer, wine to read the papers . play checkers . write letters.
-To the French , the cafe is a place to relax . not a place to get drunk .
+The café is something we just don't have in the States.
+It isn't a bar.
+It isn't a saloon.
+It's more like a club.
+It's the place a man can get away from a crowded home.
+It's the place he can meet his friends.
+It's the place a man takes his girl or wife and family — to have coffee (when they used to have coffee), beer, wine; to read the papers, play checkers, write letters.
+To the French, the café is a place to relax, not a place to get drunk.

-"Cafe", by the we, means coffee .
-Before the wa r most of the drinking at the cafes was coffee thinking .
-There is no coffee now .
-Blame the Germans for that ,
+"Café", by the way, means coffee.
+Before the war most of the drinking at the cafés was coffee drinking.
+There is no coffee now.
+Blame the Germans for that.

+<div id="51"><em>51.
+"They are lazy."</em></div>

+Some are; some are not.
+No one works longer hours, works harder or is more thrifty than the French farmer.

-of an average American worker .
-France has far less Industrialization, mechanization . and labor-saving devices tha n we do .
+On the whole, the French take life and work at a more leisurely, unhurried pace than we do.
+On the whole, the output of an average French worker is less than that of an average American worker.
+France has far less industrialization, mechanization, and labor-saving devices than we do.
 That is also true of nearly all other nations in the world.

-The French claim they get . more out of life than we do .
-They say they have better music, art, poetry, philosophy , literature .
-They say they take time to enjoy living .
-They say they do not kill themselves iii the endless pursui t of money-.
+The French claim they get more out of life than we do.
+They say they have better music, art, poetry, philosophy, literature.
+They say they take time to enjoy living.
+They say they do not kill themselves in the endless pursuit of money.

-52
+<div id="52"><em>52.
+"You can drive all through Paris and never see anyone working."</em></div>

-It 'epends on where you drive and where you look .
+It depends on where you drive and where you look.

-Incidentally, where did you get the gas and time t o drive all through Paris "
+Incidentally, where did you get the gas and time to drive "all through Paris"?

-:1

-wear woode n

-"They .aai 'e lazy . "

-"They're pn's2it ve .
-Freheh tarmu's
-shoes . "

-Some are some are not . - o one works longer hours , works harder or is more thrifty than the French farmer .
-On the whole, the French take life and work at a more leisurely, unhurried pace than we do .
-On the whole the output of an average French worker is less than tha t
+<div id="53"><em>53.
+"They're primitive.
+French farmers still wear wooden shoes."</em></div>

-The French farmer is more sensible than you think .
-The French farmer wears wooden shoes because the y insulate his feet against mud and damp much better than. leather can .
+The French farmer is more sensible than you think.
+The French farmer wears wooden shoes because they insulate his feet against mud and damp much better than leather can.
-France does not have the very hot summer days and nights we get in the Middle West . ' The landscape of

-53
-51

-" Yon can . rdin's all i1uon.j)), Paris a?td aasic'r' see cralcu- e
-uorhtiuj . '

-40

-41

-France is not deforested because for centuries the Frenc h have been careful to re-plant the trees they' ve cut down .
-And so the rivers of France run deep all year round, and the French soil is cool and moist, and wooden shoes com e in mighty handy .
-The Frencilfarmer finds them mor e practical than leather-shoes .
+France does not have the very hot summer days and nights we get in the Middle West.
+The landscape of France is not deforested because for centuries the French have been careful to re-plant the trees they've cut down.
+And so the rivers of France run deep all year round, and the French soil is cool and moist, and wooden shoes come in mighty handy.
+The French farmer finds them more practical than leather-shoes.

+<div id="54"><em>54.
+"Why don't the French work their fields?
+You see farm after farm without anyone working.
+The French are lazy."</em></div>

+There were, until very recently, 2,230,000 Frenchmen _in Germany_ as PWs, slave labor, deportees.

+After World War I, the young people of France streamed from the farms to the cities.
+In 1930, whole villages in some areas of France were deserted.
+Farm legislation made an effort to check the flow of population from the country to the cities, but it was not very effective.

+It is, however, wrong to deduce from this that the French are "lazy".
+The French farmer has always been regarded as one of the most industrious and thrifty in the world.

+Perhaps another reason that more Frenchmen are not in the fields is that French people have been killed by mines laid by the Germans.
+In one month this year 150 were killed or maimed in this manner.

 ### Moral